 During the semester case studies are handled to the students who need to analyse them according to theories discussed throughout the course.
-Case study analysis have to be done in teamwork during the classes.
+Case studies will be available electronically in the Moodle system after the exercise is announced.
+Case study analysis have to be solved in teamwork.
+You can work outside the classroom.
+Due to the risk of Covid, team work in open space is recommended.
 Submission: until midnight of the same day when the exercise was announced.
-Submission is only possible in e-mail to schmuck.roland@ktk.pte.hu Evaluation of the case study analysis class work is in total 40 points (the best 8 of 10 case study solutions: 8x5 points).
+Submission is only possible in e-mail to schmuck.roland@ktk.pte.hu Evaluation of the case study analysis class work is in total 36 points (the best 9 of 11 case study solutions will be counted: 9x4 points).
 The case studies will be distributed electronically.